 “Hopkins employs adroit compositional strategies throughout the recording, aiming at an inviting hybridity, which he has all the reasons to be proud of.
 This is a wonderful start for him as a leader.” —Jazz Trail (full review)

 “Creative and inspired by punk rock energy, there's a lot of cool things going on here well worth taking notice of.
 An accomplished debut…it's obvious great things lie ahead.” —Midwest Record (full review)

 “Exploding with a diversity of musical ideas…music that lives from contrasts that are well aimed by Hopkins’ musical vision.” —Vital Weekly (full review)

-“If you like your jazz forward-looking, seasoned with fractious horns and head-bobbing beats, this fits the bill nicely.” —NYC Jazz Record
+“If you like your jazz forward-looking, seasoned with fractious horns and head-bobbing beats, this fits the bill nicely.” —NYC Jazz Record (full review)

 “An enthusiastic and technically brilliant album.” —Squidco

 "Every so often an album comes along that is so strangely charming and forthright in its lack of convention that one cannot help but enjoy it." —Avant Music News

 "With its peculiar sense of musicality, Party Pack Ice delivers a challenging but unmistakably fascinating album." —Can This Even Be Called Music?